History of the Jews in Slovenia: The modern era

 In 1709, the Holy Roman Emperor Charles VI, ruler of the Habsburg monarchy, issued a decree allowing Jews to return to Inner Austria.
-Nevertheless, Jews in that time settled almost exclusively in the commercial city of Trieste and, to a much smaller extent, in the town of Gorizia (now both part of Italy).
+Nevertheless, Jews in that time settled almost exclusively in the commercial city of Trieste and, to a much smaller extent, in the town of Gorizia (both now part of Italy).
 The decree was overturned in 1817 by Francis I, and Jews were granted full civil and political right only with the Austrian constitution of 1867.
 Nevertheless, the Slovene Lands remained virtually without a consistent Jewish population, with the exception of Gorizia, Trieste, the region of Prekmurje, and some smaller towns in the western part of the County of Gorizia and Gradisca (Gradisca, Cervignano), which were inhabited mostly by a Friulian-speaking population.

 According to the census of 1910, only 146 Jews lived in the territory of present-day Slovenia, excluding the Prekmurje region.
 Yet despite this, as elsewhere in Austria-Hungary, antisemitism started to intensify also in Slovenia, from the mid-19th century onward. propagated by prominent Slovene Catholic leaders, such as Bishop Anton Mahnič and Janez Evangelist Krek.
 The former called for a war against Judaism and the latter sought to persuade believers that the Jews were transmitters of the most harmful influences.